SiaFoundation/siad/doc/api/index.html.md

 **siapath** | string
 Path to the file in the renter on the network.

+### OPTIONAL
+**disablediskfetch** | boolean
+If disablediskfetch is true, downloads won't be served from disk even if the file is available locally.

 ### Response

 standard success or error response.
 See [standard